AsaBarthMaron/eeg_motor_imagery/README.md

 There are three paradigms for this BCI task:

-CLA -  Three class classification between imagined left hand movements, imagined right hand movements, and a passive state.
+-CLA -  Three class classification between imagined left hand movements, imagined right hand movements, and a passive state.

-HaLT - Six class classification.
+-HaLT - Six class classification.
 Same as  CLA but with additional classes for imagined left foot, right foot, and tongue movements.

-5F - Five class classification for imagined movements for each of the fingers on one hand.
+-5F - Five class classification for imagined movements for each of the fingers on one hand.

 ![FBCSP](https://github.com/AsaBarthMaron/asabarthmaron.github.io/blob/master/files/FBCSP.png)